GS Marketing hits a mega-success with its 250th Fair held at Science, Kolkata which holds record-breaking Footfalls - www.lokmattimes.com

 GS Marketing hits a mega-success with its 250th Fair held at Science, Kolkata which holds record-breaking Footfalls

-PNN Kolkata (West Bengal) [India], January 15: Every year, the advent of Winter in Kolkata heralds the coming of ...
+Kolkata (West Bengal) [India], January 16: Every year, the advent of Winter in Kolkata heralds the coming of a ...

 The IIMTF is jointly organized by The Bengal Chamber of Commerce and G S Marketing Associates.